jasonm23/onlisp-markdown/onlisp.md

 :OINK
 ```

 Keywords are like gold: universal and self-evaluating.
-They are visible every-
+They are
-where, and they never have to be quoted.
-A symbol-driven function like defanaph
+visible everywhere, and they never have to be quoted.
+A symbol-driven
-(page 223) should nearly always be written to use keywords.
+function like `defanaph` should nearly always be written to use
+keywords.

 Packages are a rich source of confusion.
 This introduction to the subject has
 barely scratched the surface.
 For all the details, see CLTL2, Chapter 11.